denimatfire/warm-corporate-canvas/README.md

 ## 📄 **License**

-This project is open source and available under the [MIT License](LICENSE).
+This project is licensed under the MIT License.

 ## 🆘 **Support**

 For questions or issues:
-1. Check the documentation files
+- Check the documentation files
-2. Review the troubleshooting guides
+- Review the project structure
-3. Open an issue on GitHub
+- Check Supabase dashboard for database issues
+- Verify environment variables are set correctly

 ---